 is the Caché instance in which the process is running.

-Network communication uses the TELNET protocol over TCP/IP to communicate with either a Windows Caché server or with a UNIX® or OpenVMS host.
+Network communication uses the TELNET protocol over TCP/IP to communicate with either a Windows Caché server or with a UNIX® host.
 In this case, the title bar displays (server NT Caché Telnet)

 is the host name of the remote server.